-

 Barn Quilt Design: Blissful Bloom

-Barn Quilt Design: Mother’s Favorite
+Barn Quilt Design: I&M Canal (custom)

 Will County Farm Bureau Joliet, IL